ITV/bucky/docs/key-concepts.md

 A [connection](https://www.rabbitmq.com/connections.html) is a no more than a TCP connection to a Rabbit Broker.
 Connections are meant to be long lived and to be shared by multiple consumers in a single application.
-Unless explicitly specified otherwise (by creating multiple connections), bucky will only allocate one connection per application.
+Unless explicitly specified otherwise (by creating multiple connections), Bucky will allocate only one connection per application.

 ### Channel